jdiedrick/foundling-server/README.md

 Right now its possible to save files to Amazon S3, and retreive a JSON object containing all of the foundlings (geo-tagged sounds, with a URL for the WAV file, and the latitude and longitude for where they were recorded).

 Deployment instructions to come

-To-do:

-Write JSON to MongoDB from client (iOS)

-Receive WAV from client (iOS)

-Generate web-based map (most of this code was backed up)

 --